 There are some interesting things, however, that don’t correlate with this class thesis.
 First Hispanic women are more likely to breastfeed than White women and people with less than a high school education are more likely to breastfeed, especially at six and 12 months, than people with a high school education.

-I can think of some reasons why… I’ll let you discuss it in the comments.Lisa Wade is a professor of sociology at Occidental College.
+I can think of some reasons why… I’ll let you discuss it in the comments.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.